tytydraco/yessleep/out/Orion_Pest_Control_The_Wood_Maiden.md

 Before crossing the threshold into the trees, I heard something that gave me pause: *Deirdre.*

+(Edit: It has come to my attention that the song I'm about to describe has a weird effect on those that speak Danish.
+Please take caution going forward.)

 She was singing.
 But why was she there?

 *“Drøymde mik ein draum i nótt